cosmos/cosmos-sdk/x/slashing/spec/03_messages.md

 In this section we describe the processing of messages for the `slashing` module.

+## Queued messages

+- **MsgUnjail**: Validate message and if valid queue the message for execution at the end of the Epoch.

+All `slashing` module messages are queued.

+Note: `SlashEvent` execution is also put on slashing message queue and executed at the end of the current epoch.

 ## Unjail

 If a validator was automatically unbonded due to downtime and wishes to come back online &